 10. The rise of online trading platforms has made Forex trading far more accessible for retail traders.
 Many brokers provide relatively easy-to-grasp platforms, learning resources, and demo accounts, enabling novice traders to practice without risking any real capital.

-11. Despite its potential profitability, Forex trading isn’t devoid of risks, and you should beware of anyone who informs you differently (more on that further down this article).
+11. Forex trading isn’t devoid of risks, and you should beware of anyone who informs you differently.
 New traders should educate themselves, develop a sound trading plan, and continuously develop their skills through practice (using a demo account) and hands-on experience (trading with real funds).

 12. There are currently 180 currencies traded on the Forex market.
 The most commonly traded currencies are as follows: